Covid 19 coronavirus: Fullers ferry halted after disruptive passenger refuses to wear mask

 - Covid 19 coronavirus: Wellington boutique thriving despite pandemic - NZ Herald

-The viral video, which has since been removed from Facebook, shows Ryan arguing with passengers aboard the ferry about his refusal to don a mask.
+The video shows Ryan arguing with passengers aboard the ferry about his refusal to don a mask.

 Fullers staff members approach to ask why he isn't wearing a mask, he responds that it is due to medical reasons and it not being "the law".